Chapter 10:

 Lazy, half-drunk, who treats me like a kid all the time.

-But surprisingly when she works on her machines, she looks like professional.
-I have a theory that she uses all her energy for her work and regenerates for the rest of a day.
-At least that is how it looks for me.
+But surprisingly when she was working on her machines, she looked like a professional.
+I have created a theory that she uses all her energy for her work and regenerates for the rest of a day.
+At least that is how it looked for me.

 But lately… I’ve noticed something else.

-Every now and then—just for a second—she’ll look at me with this strange expression.
+Every now and then—just for a second—she would look at me with this strange expression.
 A kind of quiet, almost sad look.
-She never says anything when it happens.
-She just stares for a moment, then goes back to normal like nothing happened.
+She never said anything when that happened.
+She just stared for a moment, then went back to normal like nothing happened.

 I didn’t understand why.